What are some of the fundamental types of forces used in statics?

 Statics is a course about forces and we will have a lot to say about them.
 At its simplest, a force is a “push or pull,” but forces come from a variety of sources and occur in many different situations.
 As such we need a specialized vocabulary to talk about them.
 We are also interested in forces that cause rotation, and we have special terms to describe these too.

-In many situations, these forces are small in comparison to the other forces acting on the object, and as such may be neglected.
+In many situations, body forces are small in comparison to the other forces acting on the object, and as such may be neglected.
 In practice, the decision to neglect forces must be made on the basis of sound engineering judgment; however, in this course you should consider the weight in your analysis if the problem statement provides enough information to determine it, otherwise you may ignore it.

 Reaction forces or simply reactions are the forces and moments which hold or constrain an object or mechanical system in equilibrium.
 They are called the reactions because they react when other forces on the system change.
 If the load on a system increases, the reaction forces will automatically increase in response to maintain equilibrium.
 Reaction forces are introduced in Chapter 3 and reaction moments are introduced in Chapter 5.